duckysherwood/bcCovid19/README.md

 NOTE: On 13 March 2020, BC CDC started releasing *aggregated* information about the patients, but not about the individuals.
-We do not know case number, age, or gender after case #53.
+We do not know case number, age, gender, or health region after case #53.